mumble-voip/mumble-docker/README.md

 ```

 Note: In the unlikely case where a `<configName>` setting is unknown to the container, startup will fail.
 The root cause of this error is the fact that
-this setting is incorrectly registered in the Murmur server code.
+this setting is incorrectly registered in the Mumble server code.
 You can workaround this error by setting the `MUMBLE_ACCEPT_UNKNOWN_SETTINGS`
 environment variable to true and spelling `<configName>` exactly as written in [Murmur.ini](https://wiki.mumble.info/wiki/Murmur.ini) documentation.